PsychNStuff/psychnstuff.github.io/projects/neuroimaging.md

 <img class="img-fluid" src="../img/workingmemoryspectrograms.jpg" alt="time-frequency spectrograms and spatial maps for a working memory task">

-At the [DICoN Lab](https://www.instituteforhumanneuroscience.org/dicon-lab), I work with [magnetoencephalography (MEG)](https://knowingneurons.com/blog/2024/09/24/meg-neurosurgery/) data and neuropsychological assessment information.
-Typically, I examine tasks related to language, memory, and attention, all of which are interesting to me in the context of aging.
-My most recent publication for this is on working memory, and I am currently working on a semantic judgement dataset!
+At the [DICoN Lab](https://www.instituteforhumanneuroscience.org/dicon-lab), I work with [magnetoencephalography (MEG)](https://knowingneurons.com/blog/2024/09/24/meg-neurosurgery/), T1-weighted and T2-weighted structural MRI, and neuropsychological assessments of learning, memory, processing speed, language, and executive function.
+My most recent publication from the DICoN Lab is on working memory in young healthy adults, and I am currently working with task-based MEG data (specifically, a semantic judgement task) in adults ages 21-87.
+Next, I'm excited to start working on a project utilizing neuroimaging data and neuropsychological assessment in healthy adults and those diagnosed with Alzheimer's disease or mild cognitive impairment (AD/MCI).

+In addition to analysing data and writing papers, I have had the opportunity to adminsiter full neuropsychological assessments, the Montreal Cognitive Assessment (MoCA), and the Mini-Mental State Examination (MMSE) for research purposes in healthy adults, those diagnosed with AD/MCI, those diagnosed with HIV, and substance users (specifically cannabis and methamphetamine).